dreamerjake/ontogenesis/ontogenesis/roadmap.md

         * ~~mouseover highlighting~~
         * ~~Collisions~~
             * ~~Take damage on collision (until mobs are able to use skills/attacks)~~
+        * Mob skills
+        * Mob stats should scale with difficulty
+        * Mob density should scale with difficulty

     * Map
         * World Map